tcorry91/ReelRate/ReelRate/README.md

 Improve accessibility and support for dark mode.

 API Setup 🔑
-ReelRate uses the TMDb API for fetching movie data.
-You'll need your own API token to run the app.
+ReelRate uses the TMDb API to fetch movie data.
+You'll need your own API Read Access Token to run the app.

 Steps to Set Up Your API Token:
-Get your API Key:
+Generate Your API Read Access Token:

-• Visit The Movie Database (TMDb) and sign up for a free account.
+Visit The Movie Database (TMDb) and sign up for a free account if you don't have one.
-• Go to Settings > API and generate an API key.
+Go to Settings > API and generate an API Read Access Token.

-Create APIKeys.swift:
+Set Up Your .env File:

-• In your project, create a new file called APIKeys.swift and add the following code:
+In your project directory, create a new .env file if it doesn't already exist.

-struct APIKeys {
-    static let tmdbAPIKey = "YOUR_API_KEY_HERE"
-}
+Add the following line to your .env file: BEARER_TOKEN=YOUR_API_READ_ACCESS_TOKEN

-• Replace "YOUR_API_KEY_HERE" with your actual API key.
+Replace YOUR_API_READ_ACCESS_TOKEN with your actual API Read Access Token.

 Run the app:
 You're all set!
 The app will now fetch movie data using your API key.